 Our high-quality, in-depth research is the foundation of our business.
-Our research disciplines include fundamental research, quantitative research, economic research and currency forecasting.
+Our research disciplines include fundamental, quantitative and economic research and currency forecasting.
 In addition, we have created several specialized research initiatives, including research examining global strategic developments that can affect multiple industries and geographies.